-3.1 Methods of Simulation.
-Our goal was to test how outcomes vary with a confirmatory, disconfirmatory, or neutral bias across a wide range of settings that have been the subject of previous empirical investigation in humans and other animals.
+Our goal was to test how outcomes vary with a confirmatory, disconfirmatory or neutral bias across a wide range of different settings that have been the subject of previous empirical investigation in humans and other animals.
 We considered tasks involving choice between two options.
-Each bandit i may yield reward R = 1 with probability p^i and no reward (R = 0) with probability $1 - p^i$.
-Importantly, we assumed that the agent observes on each trial the payouts for both options: the chosen one and the not chosen one (see Figure 1a).
-We consider an agent who chooses among bandits for 2^n trials, where n varied from 2 to 10 in simulations (see Figure 1b), and the presented rewards were averaged over these values of n (unless otherwise stated).
+Each bandit i may yield reward R = 1 with probability $p^i$ , and no reward (R = 0) with probability $1 - p^i$ .
+Importantly we assumed that the agent observes on each trial the payouts for both options: the chosen one and the not chosen option (Fig. 1a).
+We consider an agent who chooses among bandits for $2^n$ trials, where n varied from 2 to 10 in simulations (Fig. 1b), and the presented rewards were averaged over these values of n (unless otherwise stated).

-We considered four ways in which the reward probabilities p^i are set, illustrated schematically in Figure 1c.
-First, we considered stable environments in which reward probabilities were constant.
-We also considered conditions of 1 reversal and 3 reversals where the payout probabilities were reversed to $1 - p^i$ once in the middle of the task (second display in Figure 1c) or three times at equal intervals (third display in Figure 1c).
-In stable, 1 reversal and 3 reversals conditions, the initial probabilities p^i at the start
+We considered four different ways in which the reward probabilities $p^i$ are set, illustrated schematically in Fig. 1c.
+First we considered stable environments in which reward probabilities were constant.
+We also considered 1 reversal and 3 reversals conditions where the payout probabilities were reversed to $1 - p^i$ once in the middle of the task (second display in Fig. 1c), or three times at equal intervals (third display in Fig. 1c).
+In stable, 1 reversal and 3 reversals conditions, the initial probabilities $p^i$ at the start of the task were sampled at intervals of 0.1 in the range [0.05, 0.95] such that $p^1 - p^2$ , and we tested all possible combinations of these probabilities (that is 45 probability pairs).
+Unless otherwise noted, results are averaged across these initial probabilities.